 Sub Category Specific Control Procedures Management Risk Key person loss/ succession risk Succession planning in place.
-Delegation of responsibilities, Health and Safety Risk Fatality/injury to member of staff / pupil / third party Reduce likelihood by raising profile of Health and Safety risks.
+Delegation of responsibilities.
+Health and Safety Risk Fatality/injury to member of staff / pupil / third party Reduce likelihood by raising profile of Health and Safety risks.
 Regular updates / staff training maintained.
 Near Miss records kept and analysed.
 Caretaker with responsibility for site maintenance.
-Associate Governor with responsibility for monitoring Health and Safety and advising SLT and reporting to Governors.
+Governor with responsibility for monitoring Health and Safety and advising SLT and reporting to Governors.
 Health and Safety Advisor employed by the school to ensure compliance.
 Other third party risk Reduce likelihood by raising profile of health and safety risks.
 Ensure visitors are aware of school procedures and policies regarding Health and Safety (required to read this on entering the school.
 Information on back of Visitor Passes for immediate information.)
 On site contractors informed of school procedures which they are expected to follow.
 Third party visitors working / volunteering in school required to have clear DBS check.
-Auste yard tead sille Failure to comply with Health and Safety legislation results in an employee/volunteer/ beneficiary of the charity being injured at work, attracting bad publicity Ensure critical incident procedures in place and communication with press policy adhered to by all stakeholders.
+Failure to comply with Health and Safety legislation results in an employee/volunteer/ beneficiary of the charity being injured at work, attracting bad publicity Ensure critical incident procedures in place and communication with press policy adhered to by all stakeholders.
 Policies easily available and stakeholders reminded of procedures on an annual basis.
-Associate Governor with responsibility for monitoring Health and Safety and advising SLT and reporting to Governors.
+Governor with responsibility for monitoring Health and Safety and advising SLT and reporting to Governors.
 Health and Safety Advisor employed by the school to ensure compliance.
 Child Protection Act risk Risk that legislative requirements are not known or complied with Senior member of staff with responsibility for Safeguarding.
 Key members of staff receive specific external training / updates.
 All staff receive Safeguarding training - updated every three years.
-Close working with Children's Services via POD at St. Matthias.
+Close working with Children's Services.
 Close contact with Worcestershire Safeguarding Board who supply regular updates and provide instant advice when necessary.
-Pension risk Risk that scheme is in significant deficit Risk that charity is not making the correct contributions Ensure contingency fund in place and budget has sufficient flexibility to sustain loss.
-Trustee risk Trustees without required expertise Ensure governors receive regular training.
+Pension risk Risk that scheme is in significant deficit Risk that charity is not Ensure contingency fund in place and budget has sufficient flexibility to sustain loss. making the correct contributions Trustee risk Trustees without required expertise Ensure governors receive regular training.
 SLA with Governor Services maintained.
-Option to co-opt Associate Governors with specific expertise onto Governing Body.
+Option to co-opt Governors with specific expertise onto Governing Body.

 A Risk Management strategy has been adopted by the Governors and a Risk Register compiled following a thorough review of all risks perceived by the Governors and SLT to the academy.
 These risks are kept under review by the SLT and Resource and Audit Committee.
 External auditors have been appointed and the Academy Finance Policy was reviewed to ensure its continued appropriateness for the Academy.
+The principle risks and uncertainties for the company currently relate to the potential impact of changes in the funding formula and the development of effective systems to support the longer term financial planning.
+These are key areas of financial concern and risk.
+However, currently the Academy is not expecting a reduction in funding and the exposure to financial risks are minimised as the Academy has a positive bank balance and has no significant levels of debtors or creditors.